-For the purpose of issuing a development order or permit, a proposed development which is deemed to have a de minimis impact, meeting the requirements of Rule 9J-5.0055(3) (C) 6a-c, F.A.C., shall not be subject to the concurrency requirements of Rule 9J5.0055(3) (C) 1-4, F.A.C.
-In this regard, the City shall has implemented a de minimis exemption provision as a component of its Concurrency Management System.
+For the purpose of issuing a development order or permit, a proposed development which is deemed to have a de minimis impact, meeting the requirements of Rule 9J-5.0055(3) (C) 6a-c, F.A.C. the Florida Statutes or Florida Administrative Code, shall not be subject to the concurrency requirements of Rule 9J5.0055(3) (C) 1-4, F.A.C the Florida Statutes or Florida Administrative Code.
+In this regard, the City has implemented a de minimis exemption provision as a component of its Concurrency Management System and to the application of a mobility fee.